 Expect this study to become a reference point in ongoing debates about political psychology, moral foundations theory, and the so-called "great awokening" in liberal values.
 Researchers in the field have been refining moral foundations theory — originally developed by Jonathan Haidt and colleagues — for years, and this work adds meaningful nuance to how we understand the loyalty and care dimensions of that framework.
 As the 2026 midterm cycle begins to take shape and immigration remains a central flashpoint, empirical work that clarifies rather than inflames the moral differences between Americans will only grow in relevance.
 The question is whether political actors — on either side — will choose to use it honestly.

 What is New study tests whether liberals’ moral concern has “inverted” to favor distant others over close ones.
-Across three US samples (N=5,100), ingroups remain the top moral priority for liberals and conservatives alike; liberals simply extend more concern outward to distant entities. and why does it matter?
+Across three US samples (N=5,100), ingroups remain the top moral priority for liberals and conservatives alike; liberals simply extend more concern outward to distant entities.?

 New study tests whether liberals’ moral concern has “inverted” to favor distant others over close ones.
-Across three US samples (N=5,100), ingroups remain the top moral priority for liberals and conservatives alike; liberals simply extend more concern outward to distant entities. is a currently trending topic in the World & Politics category that has captured widespread global attention.
-With over 1.5M searches per hour and growing, it represents one of the most significant trending events of the day.
-The level of interest suggests this topic has implications that resonate across different audiences, regions, and platforms.
+Across three US samples (N=5,100), ingroups remain the top moral priority for liberals and conservatives alike; liberals simply extend more concern outward to distant entities. is a currently trending topic that has captured global attention.
+Our AI analysis indicates this is related to recent news events and social media discussions driving search interest.

 💬